-In a “green sparkling sea” of great hills where wines grown, Piero Bussi has set his winery, in one of the most beautiful village in the area of Asti, bordering the Langhe.
+In a “green sparkling sea” of great hills where vines grown, Piero Bussi has a winery in one of the most beautiful villages in the area of Asti, bordering the Langhe.

 When the First World War finished, Agostino Bussi, born in 1900, began to make wine himself (instead of selling his grapes to a trader like his father did), mainly with Barbera grapes and with a small parcel of Bonarda.
 At that time the farms plantings were about 1,5 hectares.